 The Future: In 2017, Bob and Patsy were ready to retire after 31 years.
 After lots of thought, Shane and Kyndall (Bob & Patsy's daughter) decided that we would purchase the store from my parents.
 So here we are, a few years into our journey and the start of a new era of toys in Fairbanks and a new generation of toy store kids!
 We have spent the first two years on a mission to put our own flair on the store.
 First by remodeling, then by having in-store events like craft days and Santa & reindeer during the holidays.
 Now we are slowly embracing the digital marketplace, originally to make it easy for loved-ones out of state shop for Fairbanks kiddos during the holidays.
 Now the online platform has shifted a few times.
 From a crudely functioning rush job during Covid, toward a more modern e-marketplace.
 The digital shift has been slow, but has kept moving forward.

 The Name and the Logo: Brainstorming names and logos for the toy store in the winter of 1986 The Toy Cache was suggested.
-My uncle Lyle drew a cache with a very non-husky pup pulling a dog sled.
+Kyndall's Uncle Lyle drew a cache with a very non-husky pup pulling a dog sled.
 We liked the dog and sled but were not that fond of the Cache name.
 As The Yukon Quest, the 1,000-mile dog sled race from Fairbanks, Alaska to Whitehouse, Yukon was underway it inspired our name, The Toy Quest.